nikshrma/relay/README.md

 The composite index on `[senderId, receiverId]` is there because the most common query is "get all messages between user A and user B" and without it, that query does a full table scan.

+## Testing Workflows

+To ensure reliability, Relay includes comprehensive testing for both the backend and frontend.

+### Backend Integration Tests

+The backend uses **Vitest** and **Supertest** for testing REST endpoints and WebSocket behavior against a live test database.
+These tests ensure that the core messaging logic and database interactions are rock solid.

+- Run locally with: `pnpm run test` or `pnpm run test:watch` (inside `backend_v1/`).
+- _Note:_ Tests run sequentially (`--maxWorkers=1`) to prevent database race conditions.

+### E2E Testing with Playwright

+For the frontend, we use **Playwright** to simulate real user interactions.
+It tests the whole stack end-to-end, including opening multiple browser contexts simultaneously to verify that real-time WebSocket messaging actually works across different clients.

+- Start local testing environment: `pnpm run dev:e2e` (spins up both frontend and backend concurrently).
+But this command is automatically run due to the setup in the playwright.config.ts whenever pnpm run play is used.
+- Run Playwright tests: `pnpm run play` (headless) or `pnpm run play:headed` (opens browser UI). `pnpm run play --ui` can be used to open a GUI where tests can be run one by one.

+## CI/CD Workflows

+Relay uses GitHub Actions to automate testing and deployments, ensuring new changes never break existing functionality.

+- **CI Pipeline** (`ci.yml`): Runs on pull requests to the main branch.
+It spins up a PostgreSQL service container, builds the backend, runs Prisma migrations, and executes the backend integration tests.
+- **Playwright Pipeline** (`playwright.yml`): Runs on pushes and pull requests.
+It provisions a full environment (Postgres, Backend, Frontend), runs the Playwright E2E suite, and automatically uploads the test report as a GitHub artifact.
+- **CD Pipeline** (`cd.yml`): Handles automated deployments to production whenever code is pushed to the `main` branch.
+  - **Build & Push**: It first builds the backend Docker image and pushes it to Docker Hub, tagged with the commit SHA and `latest`.
+  - **Remote SSH Deploy**: Once the image is verified, the action connects to the production server via SSH.
+It navigates to the project directory, pulls the newly built Docker image (`docker compose pull`), and restarts the backend container seamlessly in detached mode.
+  - **Frontend Deploy**: The frontend is managed via Cloudflare Pages, which automatically rebuilds and deploys the static Vite application.

 ## Roadmap

 ### V1.5 -> Hardening the Core